Lean Qualifications for the Workplace

 Key features of the descriptors include:

-- Both lean knowledge and application requirements are specified
+- Both lean knowledge and practical aspects are included

 - They are principles based, not focused on specific tools